During the 1930s, an artist and reluctant new wife struggles to reconcile her heart's ambitions with the promises she has made.

-Cascade, Massachusetts, 1935.
-Desdemona Hart Spaulding, a promising young artist, abandoned her dreams of working in New York City to rescue her father.
-Two months later he is dead and Dez is stuck in a marriage to reliable but child-hungry Asa Spaulding.
-Dez also stands to lose her father’s legacy, the Cascade Shakespeare Theater, as the Massachusetts Water Authority decides whether to flood Cascade to create a reservoir.
+Cascade, Massachusetts, 1935: Desdemona Hart Spaulding was an up and coming Boston artist when she abandoned her dreams of working in New York City, and married in haste to provide a home for her ailing father.
+Two months later, her father has died, and Dez is trapped in her marriage to Asa, a reliable and decent man, but one who is eager to start a family.
+Dez also stands to lose her father's legacy, the Cascade Shakespeare Theatre, as the Massachusetts Water Authority decides whether to flood Cascade to create a reservoir.

 Amid this turmoil arrives Jacob Solomon, a fellow artist for whom Dez feels an immediate and strong attraction.
 As their relationship reaches a pivotal moment, a man is found dead and the town accuses Jacob, a Jewish outsider.
 But the tide turns when Dez's idea for a series of painted postcards is picked up by The American Sunday Standard and she abruptly finds herself back on the path to independence.
 New York City and a life with Jacob both beckon, but what will she have to give up along the way?

 A graduate of Emerson College's MFA program, Maryanne O'Hara was a longtime associate editor at Ploughshares magazine.
 Her short stories have been published in Five Points, The North American Review, The Crescent Review, and Redbook, as well as the literary anthologies MicroFiction, Brevity & Echo, The Art of Friction, and Flash Fiction: Youth.
 She lives near Boston with her family.